-Some [16.13%] of the portfolio comprises flexible loans, all of which were originated by MTL.
+Some 11.67% of the portfolio comprises flexible loans, all of which were originated by MTL.
 This product affords borrowers the ability to prepay a portion of their principal balance at any point (monthly, annually, etc) and use the prepaid amount as a line of credit that they can redraw at any point in the future.
 Some borrowers with interest-only loans may draw on a line of credit limit greater than their original drawdown.
 In addition, borrowers may take "payment holidays" by applying prepaid amounts in lieu of scheduled repayments.
 The general limitations, however, include that if the borrower prepays more than 20% (the "threshold amount") of the scheduled principal balance, a "commitment fee" of 1% per annum will be charged on amounts in excess of the threshold.
 The borrower may reschedule their loan to avoid such penalties, but the redraw would then not be available.
 In most cases, and for all newly originated loans, MTL retains the right to change the commitment fee at any time.
-There will be a GBP12m redraw facility provided by Barclays Bank Plc to fund the redraw amounts in the event of not enough principal funds being available.
-Comparison: PM12 had a lower proportion of flexible loans at 4.86%.
-It did not have a similar redraw facility to fund the redraw amounts.
+There will be a redraw facility equivalent to 5% of the flexible loan balance, provided by Barclays Bank Plc to fund the redraw amounts in the event of not enough principal funds being available.
+Comparison: PM13 had a higher proportion of flexible loans at 16.13%.
+It also had a similar redraw facility to fund the redraw amounts.